vkrepkiy/vsc-text-tokenizer/README.md

 Each time you replace a string with a token it is stored in memory.
 You can make multiple replacement operations one by one and finally generate the results as a JSON file which can be easily processed for any application.

-## Mouseover hints
+## Inline and mouseover hints

-If properly configured (see "Configuration" section below) it would provide hints on mouse over tokens containing the associated value.
+If properly configured (see "Configuration" section below) it would provide:

+- inline hints (useful to detect tokens without assigned values)
+- full-text value preview on mouseover.

 ![Functionality presentation](./presentation.gif)

 ## Configuration

-It's recommended to define custom options in the [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) to get the most out of the extension.
+It's recommended to define custom options in the [workspace settings](https://code.visualstudio.com/docs/getstarted/settings).

 ### Text tokenization configuration

 #### **text-tokenizer.tokenWrapper**

-The default scenario is to have a token inside some wrapper (e.g. localization function or HTML tag), you can define a `text-tokenizer.tokenWrapper` param.
+The default scenario is to have a token inside some wrapper (e.g. a localization function or an HTML tag) Define a `text-tokenizer.tokenWrapper` and it would be sed as a fallback value if no override is configured in `text-tokenizer.tokenWrappersByLanguageId`.

 ```json
 {